SeaSharpe/RequirementAnalysis/User Stories.md

 As a Member, I can pay for games a number of ways; using my credit card or paypal, using someone else's credit card, redeeming a gift card (?) or making a payment directly from online banking (?)

-As a Member, I can send private messages to other members and admins
+As a Member, I can send private messages to other members and admins.

 As a Member, I can start new threads and respond to threads on the site's forums